status-im/help.status.im/docs/en/your-profile-and-preferences/mute-your-notifications.md

     1. From the navigation sidebar, click :desktop-settings: **Settings**.
     1. From the settings sidebar, click :desktop-communities: **Communities**.
-    1. Choose the community you want to mute, and click :desktop-notification: mute.
+    1. Choose the community you want to mute, and click :desktop-notification: **Mute**.

     ### Mute channels